Vhati/OpenUHS/readme_developers.txt

       Extras/
         Android Support Repository
         Intel x86 Emulator Accelerator (HAXM installer)

+  Edit "buildToolsVersion" in "android-reader/build.gradle" to match the ticked version.

   Emulating an x86 device (as opposed to ARM), combined with HAXM, is considerably faster.